 - Connect with others about codes and standards applied to transmission and distribution systems

-The course is intended to provide a clear understanding of transmission and distribution system to professionals who, although qualified in their own disciplines, may not have received formal electrical engineering training.
-However, the course is also designed to benefit engineers who are seeking to refresh their knowledge on electricity transmission and distribution.
+The course is intended to provide a clear understanding of transmission and distribution systems to professionals who, although qualified in their own disciplines, may have yet to receive formal electrical engineering training.
+However, this course is also designed to benefit engineers seeking to refresh their knowledge of electricity transmission and distribution.

 - Distribution Systems Overview

 Who should attend?